Research

 01

-What Research Shows About Slippage
+What Research Shows About Execution Costs

 • Academic work consistently finds bid-ask spread is the dominant component of execution cost for retail order flow.